How many ways are there to say well done in Italian?

 The literal translation of good is buono.

-You DO NOT say buon lavoro in Italian to congratulate for a job well done.
+You DO NOT say buon lavoro in Italian to congratulate someone on a job well done.

-Buon lavoro is used as an encouragement to people about to start a project or a day’s work, something similar to have a good day at work.
+Buon lavoro is used to encourage people who are about to start a project or a day’s work, something similar to have a good day at work.

 Complimenti!
 Congratulazioni!